 A human-centered approach to workplace design

-Improving the spatial program and creating a remote workspace strategy of an office is only successful when those who use it are involved in the process and their needs and behaviors are deeply understood.
-This is why our approach was threefold: First, we established a deep understanding of Rasa’s goals, culture, ways of working and meeting routines through qualitative interviews with management and team members.
-Second, we evaluated our hypotheses and quantified them in a company-wide online study.
-And third, we further developed our hypotheses into solutions by closely involving the Rasa team through a series of co-creative workshops, before creating final solutions for Rasa in a remote workplace strategy.
-The Rasa space is currently being remodeled according to this concept.
+Only the users decide wether a new workspace concept is successful or not.
+Hence their needs are to be deeply understood.
+This is why our approach was threefold: First, we established a deep understanding of Rasa’s business goals, work styles, meeting routines and culture.
+For this we ran interviews with management and team members.
+Secondly we validated, enriched, and put numbers to our findings in a company-wide online study.
+And thirdly, we developed solutions closely with the Rasa team in a series of co-creative workshops.
+All of this led to unique Rasa solutions supporting their team and their business, fostering well-being and effectiveness at the same time.
+The space is currently being remodeled according to this concept.

 From insights to role, work modes and zones

-The starting point of our workplace strategy was changing the role of the space, as it provides the general direction for the office re-design.
-What was lacking and could not be easily replaced by video conferences were human connections and chance encounters.
+Our starting point was to redefine the role of the office space, as it provides the main direction for the re-design.
+In our research we saw clearly that the current form of video interactions didn’t make up for human exchange, especially the stimulating and innovation-driving aspects rising from chance encounters such as by the coffee maker.
 Thus we evolved the role from a desk-oriented office to a collaboration-oriented hub, with a focus on work-related and social exchange.
-The new Rasa office would change its meaning for the team to be a place to connect and exchange in a more serendipitous way, leaving most solo work for the home or elsewhere.
+The new Rasa office has a new function and meaning for the team: It is less about focussed solo work, but a place to connect and exchange with your colleagues in a serendipitous way.

-The second challenge, the limited possibilities to empower Rasa’s variety of work modes, was closely tied to the focus on traditional office desks.
-With many work modes mixing and mingling here (talking, reading, writing, calling, etc.) neither focused work, collaborative remote work, nor social encounters could happen in a satisfying way.
-Our research, together with our proven approach of “work mode vocabulary”, helped us to understand the work modes unique to Rasa and to pinpoint which were needed at what quantity.
-Diverse work modes occur in all teams, yet the exact make up and proportion of these work modes differ from company to company.
-We bundled Rasa’s work modes into three clear behavioral zones: The Public Zone, The Quiet Zone and The Social Zone.
-For each zone, we provided the Rasa team a “Behavioral Guideline“ to help adapt to the ideal use of the space.
-Our remote workplace strategy came alive in a schematic floor plan packed with innovative spatial solutions for each work mode.
+The second challenge, to empower Rasa’s variety of work modes, was closely tied to the focus on traditional office desks.
+With all the many work modes, e.g. talking, reading, writing, calling, etc., carried out at this single place, neither focused work, collaborative (remote) work, nor social encounters could happen in a satisfying way.
+Diverse work modes occur in all organizations, yet the exact make up and proportion of these work modes differ from company to company.
+Our research in combination with our own tool “work mode vocabulary” helped us to pinpoint the unique mix of work modes at Rasa and their quantity.
+In our concept we bundled Rasa’s work modes into three clear zones: The Quiet Zone, The Public Zone, and The Social Zone.
+For each zone we created a schematic floor plan packed with innovative solutions.
+Additionally, we provided behavioral guidelines to help adopt the ideal use of each zone.

 Connecting a distributed team with a remote strategy

 For one, we wanted collaboration and chance encounters as spontaneous and natural as possible without the direct face-to-face manner of most video calling tools.
-Free-to-move tablets, tripods and TVs on wheels throughout the space allow for a more indirect “tele presence” of colleagues, having them in “calling” distance during work sessions, creating brainstorming situations, or providing the chance to “bump” into each other and immediately start a conversation in the Social Zone.
+Free-to-move tablets, tripods and TVs on wheels throughout the space allow for a more indirect “tele presence” of colleagues.
+This has them in “calling” distance during work sessions, enables quick brainstorming situations, or, in the Social Zone, provides the chance to “bump” into each other.

-What limits most remote interactions is poor technology: Sound, image quality, multiple perspectives.
+What limits most remote creative group work is poor technology: Sound, image quality, or a fixed perspective.
 Yet often, good equipment is needed on one end only.
-This is why, as a second principle, we suggested to enhance technical possibilities at the office in a way that all users would benefit.
-For example, great remote conferencing and workshoping equipment creates an atmosphere that brings the remote experience much closer to real-life.
+This is why, as a second principle, we suggested to enhance technical possibilities at the office in a way that all users would benefit from.
+For example, great remote conferencing and workshopping equipment creates an atmosphere that brings the remote experience much closer to real-life.

-All in all, we can confidently say that it is possible to maintain an office space while pushing for a remote-first work culture, and to have the best of both worlds.
-With a human-centered approach to remote workplace strategy we were able to update the workplace experience and made it support business goals better.
+All in all, we can confidently say that it is possible to have the best of both worlds: to maintain an office space while pushing for a remote-first work culture.
+With a human-centered approach to remote workplace strategy we were able to update the employee experience and made it support business goals better.
 This was achieved by redefining the role of the office from a desk-first place to a space where people can freely move between zones in order to find the best environment for the task at hand.
 Additionally, our concept allows for a more natural, human-like “remote feeling”, providing a solution to a challenge many businesses with distributed teams have, whether affected by Covid-19 or not.